 Departmental Contract Listing

-Senate Order No 192 of 20 June 2001 (amended 27 September 2001, June 2003 and 4 December 2003) requires government agencies to publish at regular intervals a list of contracts to the value of $100,000 or more entered into during the previous twelve months.
-The list is also to include contracts entered into in an earlier period that have not been fully performed (i.e. which are still current), at the end of the reporting year.
+The Senate Order on departmental and agency contracts requires government agencies to publish at regular intervals a list of contracts to the value of $100,000 or more entered into during the previous twelve months.
+The list is also to include contracts entered into in an earlier period that have not been fully performed (that is, which are still current) at the end of the reporting year.